 Charlie

 The behaviour here is potentially more complex than imagined.
 I think there is, varying by user, a presumption of what is seen in the parent viewport vs. the map location displayed when drilling down.
-IOW, the viewport for some is a ‘preview’ or the child map. this may not, however, be the immediate locus of activity when drilling down - or if switching view type in the tab.
+IOW, the viewport for some is a ‘preview’ or the child map.
+This may not, however, be the immediate locus of activity when drilling down - or if switching view type in the tab.

 The suggestion of a locking viewport scroll does seem to de-clutch the preview (viewport display) from the actual area shown when drilling down.

 In the meantime, a rule (or edict) in the parent could update the $MapScrollX and $MapScrollY to the desired values and essentially restore the desired default viewport view.
 Another approach would be to set the top left child note in each (relevant) map at $Xpos/$Ypos of {0,0} and set its $Lock to true. arrange all other notes as desired in relation ship to that note.
 Arrange the parent viewport so that the {0,0} note is in the desired position.
-Note the parent’s $MapScrollX and $MapScrollY and make a stamp to set those values. this can now be used as needed to reset containers where viewport arrangement is important and and avoid the need for always-on rules.
+Note the parent’s $MapScrollX and $MapScrollY and make a stamp to set those values.
+This stamp can now be used as needed to reset containers where the viewport arrangement is important and to avoid the need for always-on rules.

 In doing some further testing of the above solutions, I noticed one unexpected thing.
 I’d assumed that if $MapScrollX and $MapScrollY were both zero, then the {0,0} point of the child map would be at the centre of the parent notes icon (ignore $TitleHeight).